Your cookie preferences

 Browse our selection of low-cost broadband deals if you want to save money on your next broadband service.

-And if you don't qualify for a Universal Credit broadband deal but you're concerned your credit score might stop you from getting a broadband deal, take a look at our guide on how to get broadband with no credit check.
+If you don't qualify for a Universal Credit broadband deal but you're concerned your credit score might stop you from getting a broadband deal, take a look at our guide on how to get broadband with no credit check.

 Broadband providers in the UK have also recently started waiving early exit fees for any customer who wants to move onto a cheaper tariff.
 So if you're looking to cut down on your current broadband bill, you won't be charged for doing so.

-*Respondents in our study were asked ‘How much do you - or whoever pays your bills - currently spend on your household’s broadband/landline bill(s) every month?’
+*Respondents in our study were asked, ‘How much do you - or whoever pays your bills - currently spend on your household’s broadband/landline bill(s) every month?’
 The average figure for people eligible for social tariffs was £34.50 (compared to £39 not eligible).
 Swapping to BT’s £15-a-month Home Essentials tariff is a £19.50 a month saving. £19.50 x 12 months x 10.3 million people = £2.4 billion potential saving on broadband.

 Read more...